richard-hajek/docker-script/README.md

 ## Pitch

-Dockerfiles are universal scripts, but what if you want use a Dockerfile to generate / build something?
-This project allows you to!
+Dockerfiles are universal scripts, but what if you just want the build artifact and are not interested in the container?
+This project enables that workflow!

 ## Install